New Diet That Matches Biological Clock May Be Better For Diabetes - UrduPoint

 New Diet That Matches Biological Clock May Be Better For Diabetes

-Could a different approach to diet be more suitable?Share on PinterestEating three meals a day that includes a breakfast of fruit, bread, and sweets may be more beneficial for type 2 diabetes.Type 2 diabetes is one of the most common metabolic conditions.
+Could a different approach to diet be more suitable?Eating three meals a day that includes a breakfast of fruit, bread, and sweets may be more beneficial for type 2 diabetes.Type 2 diabetes is one of the most common metabolic conditions.

 Across the globe, over 400 millionTrusted Source people live with it.Usually, doctors prescribe drugs that will help individuals with diabeteskeep their blood sugar levels under control, as well as advise them on how to change their dietary habits to aid treatment.Many healthcare providers believe that the best approach for people with type 2 diabetes is to eat more, smaller meals at regular intervals throughout the day.